 The lower leaves have scattered hairs, but the tops of the plant vary.
 At the end of this plant’s growth cycle, new gardeners can expect around 50,000 seeds, and these seeds tend to break free from the plant and blow freely across the ground.

-There are several different varieties of Shepard’s Purse (Capsella Bursa-Pastoris):
+There are several different varieties of Shepherd’s Purse (Capsella Bursa-Pastoris):

 Most varieties are winter annuals, have similarly shaped leaves, and produce a ton of seeds.
 As one of the most common flowering plants, it has a long history of use (for example, soldiers used it for tea during World War I).